gombadi/aws-tools/README.md

 All the code in this repo will use AWS credentials from the environment.

+> **NOTE:** This repository is under heavy ongoing development and is likely to break over time.
+Use at your own risk.

 ## Installing

 Simply use go get to download the code: